Aloso/pv-simulator/README.md

 The second service can be started by running `./simulator.py`; it must be terminated by pressing <kbd>Ctrl+C</kbd>.
 By default, this generates photovolataic power values up to 3.5 kW, with some added noise to account for clouds and bad weather, and writes them to the file `pv_values.txt`.
 Run `./simulator.py --help` to see all available options.

+If one of the above commands fails with a `ModuleNotFoundError`, please run `pipenv sync && pipenv shell` and try again.

 ## Test suite

 This project includes a unit test suite.
 To run the tests, execute